FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 The constructs of the schema files have been categorized this way to ensure that the data contract is de-coupled from the GUI.
-This provides some flexibility for E/OMS vendors in how FIXatdl is applied.
+This provides some flexibility for E/OMS vendors in how FIXatdl&reg; is applied.
 For example, data contract functions, such as parameter validation, may be performed in an application downstream from the E/OMS without the need for the XML that describes the GUI.

-The FIXatdl language definition is contained within six XML Schema files:
+The FIXatdl&reg; language definition is contained within six XML Schema files:

 +---------------------------------------------------+-----------------------------------------------------------------------------------------------+